Preschool education in Canada

 Choosing a preschool

 Assuming your child is ready for preschool, you’ll want to find the right one.
 You should look at several preschools and choose one that’s the right fit for you, your family, and your child.
+Luckily, there are private preschools in Ontario, BC, Alberta, and Quebec.
+This includes the cities of Toronto, Vancouver, Calgary, Edmonton, Mississauga, and Oakville.

 Finding the right preschool involves looking at both general and individual factors.
 General factors concern a school’s overall suitability, for any child.
 Individual factors are specific to you and your child.
 They relate to your family’s beliefs, values, and needs.